sunghoyim/BigDataAnalytics-Project/README.md

 ### Impactful Weather Conditions
 The weather conditions with the most significant impact on flight delays, in order, are Rain (6.90%), Storm (4.20%), and Fog (2.21%).

+**Based on our analysis, the following conclusions emerge:**

+1. **Hail**: While hail incidents experienced a significant increase, it's important to note that the sample size is extremely low, with fewer than 500 incidents.
+Therefore, drawing meaningful conclusions about the impact of hail on flight delays is not feasible.

+2. **Rain**: Rain, with the most substantial percentage increase, becomes an influential factor in our analysis.
+The sample size, exceeding 600,000 incidents, provides a solid foundation for drawing conclusions.

+3. **Storms**: Storms also show a noticeable increase in incidents.
+Although the sample size ranges from 6,400 to 6,800, it is meaningful enough to suggest that storms have a significant impact on flight timing.

+4. **Fog**: While fog incidents saw a slight increase and did affect the number of flight delays, the impact was relatively minor compared to the factors mentioned above.

+5. **Snow and Cold**: Surprisingly, both snow and cold weather incidents decreased from 2016 to 2017.
+These categories had a substantial number of incidents.
+As such, we can confidently conclude that snow and cold weather are less influential in terms of flight delays.

 ## Business Recommendations

 Our findings lead us to recommend a focused approach to mitigating flight delays: